 "Engine of Impact is an indispensable tool for today's nonprofit leader.
 Drawing on their considerable expertise and insight, Meehan and Jonker provide a framework for dedicated executives who are committed to building organizations that are worthy of their missions."

-—Matt Bannick, Managing Partner, Omidyar Network
+—Matt Bannick, former Managing Partner, Omidyar Network

 "The social sector has long needed a book like this one, which emphasizes a businesslike approach to doing good at scale.
 When the bottom line is measured by impact on human lives, the best intentions are never enough.
 By applying lessons in management excellence, this book will help nonprofits achieve significantly better results."